• ♥️ Saved Recipes

 Should I rinse chicken livers before cooking?

 I don't rinse them.
-I trim the connective tissue and pat the livers dry with paper towels.
+I remove the connective tissue, as shown in the photo below, and pat the livers dry with paper towels.

 Can I substitute milk for the heavy cream?

 No. Milk is too watery.
-In addition, the fattiness and richness of the heavy cream are an important part of this recipe.
+The high fat content and richness of heavy cream are an important part of this recipe.

 How long can I keep the leftovers?